wireshark/wireshark/packaging/portableapps/readme.txt

 This directory contains experimental packaging for running Wireshark under the Portable Apps (http://www.portableapps.com/).

-The packaging relies on the same "manifest" as used by the U3 packaging.
-Therefore there is no need to maintain a list of relevant files for the Portable Wireshark.
-Only the U3 list needs to be updated.

 Currently only an additional menu item for Wireshark is added - the other tools could be added to Portable Apps menu if required.

 WinPcap